sasjs/cli.sasjs.io/docs/artefacts.md

 * [SASjs Core](https://core.sasjs.io) under `node_modules/@sasjs/cli/node_modules/@sasjs/core`
 * [SASjs Core](https://core.sasjs.io) from the GLOBAL install of the SASjs CLI

 As soon as a macro is found, the search stops.
-So if an `mf_nobs.sas` macro was placed in a directory from the root-level `macroFolders` array, then the [same-named definition](https://core.sasjs.io/mf__nobs_8sas.html) would NOT be taken from SASjs Core.
+So if an [`mf_nobs.sas`](https://core.sasjs.io/mf__nobs_8sas.html) macro was placed in a directory from the root-level `macroFolders` array, then the same-named definition would NOT be taken from SASjs Core.

 If a macro is not found then the compilation will immediately fail.

 To avoid continually re-scanning the locations above, macros are added to an internal object (compileTree) as they are found, along with their dependents and source folder location.
-This object is exported after compilation to the `sasjsbuild/compileTree.json` location.
+After compilation this object is exported to `sasjsbuild/compileTree.json`.

-As mentioned, the compiled file should not contain duplicate macros.
-Therefore when compiling each Job / Service / Test, a 'top level' distinct list of macro names is also taken from any `initProgram` and `termProgram` definition, in addition to the `%webout()` dependencies if a Service or Test.
+The compiled file does not contain duplicate macros.
+When compiling each Job / Service / Test, a distinct list of 'top level' macro names are taken from any `initProgram` and `termProgram` definitions, in addition to the `%webout()` dependencies if a Service or Test.

-When adding macros, the header is also removed in order to reduce the overall file size.
+The header of each macro is removed in order to reduce the overall compiled file size.

 ### SAS Includes

 Whilst macro definitions can be easily copy pasted into the beginning of a job, arbitrary SAS code files cannot (as they are executed immediately rather than compiled into a macro catalog).

-To enable arbitrary SAS code files (SAS Includes), the compile process will wrap the code in data step `put '(source code);';` statements and assign a designated fileref to enable the code to be easily `%inc`'d at the preferred point of execution.
+To enable arbitrary SAS code files (SAS Includes), the compile process will wrap the code in data step `put '(source code);';` statements and assign a user-provided fileref to enable the code to be easily `%inc`'d at the preferred point of execution.

 SAS Include dependencies can be specified in the following artefacts: